y3i12/nabu_nisaba/.nisaba/augments/dev_mode_architecture_reference/nisaba_tool_implementation.md

         Explains what the tool does, when to use it, parameters, etc.

-        :meta pitch: Short pitch for when to use this tool
-        :meta when: Specific use cases

         Args:
             param1: Description of param1
             param2: Description of param2 (optional)